blowekamp/PrivateDynamicCastTest/README.md

 # Test case for C++ `dynamic_cast`ing of duplicate hidden symbols

-When C++ type's RTTI cannot be resolved to a unique symbol across a process failues related to dynamic_cast can occur.
-Specifically and currently, GCC is resilient to duplicate RTTI of a type, while OSX's clang with libc++ fails with duplicate symbols.
+When a C++ type's run-time type information (RTTI) cannot be resolved to a unique symbol across a process failues related to dynamic_cast can occur.
+Specifically and currently, GCC is resilient to duplicate RTTI, while OSX's clang with libc++ fails when RTTI symbols are duplicated.

-This test project demonstrates failing cases for dynamic_cast on the OSX platform.
+This test project demonstrates failing cases of dynamic_cast on the OSX platform.

-The test case has a library which implements a factory method "create", which returns a constructed "deceived" class as a "base" class pointer.
-This resulting object this then dynamically casted to the derived class in the main executable.
+The test case has a library which implements a factory method "create", which returns a constructed "derived" class as a "base" class pointer.
+This resulting object is then dynamically cast to the derived class in the main executable.

 This project has a CMake option "BASE_DEFAULT_VISIBILITY" to control